michaelkin1/Genome_analysis_michael_kinsella/README.md

 DESEQ2.R is an R file with code for the differential expression analysis and has code for signifiacnatly expressed genes, heatmap of these as well as upa and down regulated genes based of RNA-seq data.

+GO_annotaions.xlsx is an excel file with GO annotations for the top 20 differentially expressed genes based on the RNA-seq data.

 HTSeq_Serum contains code for the HTSeq counting for all 6 files (3 samples from the two mediums BH and human serum) based of the BWA mapping.

 assembly_canu and asembly_spades contains code for the assemblies based of the RAW sequencing data.